Table of Contents

 If want to know how to create the basic charts.
 CLICK HERE.

-There is no direct provision in MICROSOFT EXCEL for creating a chart which will show the progress.
+There is no direct provision in MICROSOFT EXCEL for creating a chart that will show the progress.

 So here, we’ll try to create a THERMOMETER CHART in EXCEL.

-A chart which shows the progress of any task is known as a THERMOMETER CHART or the PROGRESS CHART.
+A chart that shows the progress of any task is known as a THERMOMETER CHART or the PROGRESS CHART.